 We are a group of seven cognitive sciences students in Years 1, 2 and 4 of the PhD program.
 We work on visual and auditory perception; the centroid paradigm and motion perception; boundary detection and perception; electrophysiology; biological models; the traveling salesman problem; psychophysics; and 3D reconstruction.
 We currently meet on Mondays and Wednesdays 5-6 pm for quiet work time, and on Tuesdays 4-6 pm for an all-hands meeting that includes quiet work time, an opportunity to check in, discuss organizational and writing skills, and get feedback on writing samples and developing projects.
 On Thursdays 5-6 pm we play party games (right now we are playing Jackbox party games on Steam).
 For more information, contact group leader Sebastian Waz, firstname.lastname@example.org.

 We are a group of about 6 graduate students in the Logic and Philosophy of Science department.
-We span various years in the program: One of our members is a first-year student while others are 4th and 5th years in the program.
+We span various years in the program from second year to fifth year.
 We write together to keep one another accountable and help with any hurdles that we face in the writing process.
 We also regularly hold feedback forum sessions to receive feedback on our writing from one another.
-We meet Tuesdays 1:00-3:00 pm and Thursdays 10:30-12:30 pm.
-Our meetings mainly consist of Quiet Writing Time and we use an app called Forest to help keep us focused.
-On Thursdays, we have a 45 minute-long feedback forum.
+We meet Tuesdays and Thursdays 9:00-11:00 am.
+Our meetings mainly consist of Quiet Writing Time and quick (15 minute) check-ins.
+On Thursdays, we typically have a feedback forum.
 For more information, please contact Helen Meskhidze (firstname.lastname@example.org).

 Political Science PhDs or BUST!